jbourges/couchbasedemo/README.md

-"# couchbasedemo"
+# Couchbase Demo

 This is a demo of a data streaming application using couchbase, java and highcharts

 It's running under windows 10.

+Download this project in a directory of your choice

-Open a cmd console, and follow the steps to run each batch.
+Open a cmd console in your directory, and follow the steps to run each batch.

 ## 1) Tool Install